igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 {% endhighlight %}

 Which would install all the gems from `rails.gems`, and the exact same versions.
 This is great when you work in teams, because we all tried messing up the versions..

-The typical use of this, is that you have a gemset for each project that you are working on, so that your gems are seperated on your system.
-Running `bundle install` will use the project defined gemset to also store the gems.

 ### The global and default gemset